oracle-livelabs/oci/security-experience/first-experience/first-experience.md

 ## Task 1: Download and run security assessment script

 1. Download the [security assessment script.](https://objectstorage.us-ashburn-1.oraclecloud.com/p/Ei1_2QRw4M8tQpk59Qhao2JCvEivSAX8MGB9R6PfHZlqNkpkAcnVg4V3-GyTs1_t/n/c4u04/b/livelabsfiles/o/oci-library/security_assessment.py)
-    Now you can run that security assessment script in the Oracle Cloud Shell.
-In order to do that, open the Oracle Cloud Shell by clicking in the Cloud Shell icon in the Console header:
+    In order to be able to run the script, you will need some specific permissions.
+Before continue, check the appendix and see the needed permissions.
+Once you ensure you have those permissions, you can run now that security assessment script in the Oracle Cloud Shell: open the Oracle Cloud Shell by clicking in the Cloud Shell icon in the Console header:

     ![Open Cloud Shell](images/cloud-shell-icon.png "Open Cloud Shell")